tbogdala/sentient_core/README.md

 - [x] colorized log output
 - [ ] resizable width of text display
 - [x] stops the AI reponses at your display name's tag.
+- [x] multiline input is supported by ending a line with "\n" and hitting enter.
 - [x] 'multi-chat' mode ('m' key) allowing the user to ('r') reply as themselves or click a number 1-9 to reply as another participant.
 The '1' key is bound to the character owning the chatlog file.